SirRandoo/toolkit-utils/README.md

   - Shows information about a viewer's pawn's current work priorities.
 - !mypawngear
   - Shows information about a viewer's pawn's current gear, armor rating, and optionally temperature tolerance.
+- !fixmypawn
+  - Attempts to relink a viewer's pawn.
+  - Useful in cases where a mod nukes pawn instances.

 ### Colony Commands

 - !research {project}
   - Shows the percentage towards a specified research.
+  - If a research contains unfinished prerequisites, they will be appended to the response.
 - !factions
   - Shows a list of visible factions, and their current goodwill towards the colony.